seriesseed/equity/README.md

 Welcome to the GitHub repository for the Series Seed Documents, a standardized set of legal documents that can be quickly and easily deployed for a seed investment round.
 For more information on this release of the documents, please refer to the [Series Seed blog](http://www.seriesseed.com) or our [Release Notes](https://github.com/seriesseed/equity/blob/master/RELEASENOTES.md) here on GitHub.

-## Contributing

-We welcome contributions in the form of issues or pull requests.
-If you need help with this process, we've created a brief overview [here](http://www.seriesseed.com/posts/2013/02/for-law-nerds-and-real-nerds.html).

 ## License

 Series Seed is open sourced under [CC0] (http://creativecommons.org/publicdomain/zero/1.0/).